 Quinoa also balances glucose levels and balances cortisol.

-Cruciferous vegetables include broccoli, Brussel sprouts, cabbage, cauliflower and are especially nutritious and very helpful in hormonal balance.
+Cruciferous vegetables include broccoli, Brussel sprouts, cabbage, and cauliflower and are especially nutritious and very helpful in hormonal balance.

 They contain a sulfur compound called DII that helps in estrogen metabolism (source).